HVAC Services in Columbus, Ohio

 Columbus’s humid continental climate demands peak performance from both heating and cooling systems, with a temperature range spanning from subzero polar vortex events to 90°F+ summer days with 73% average humidity.
 Furnaces run nearly continuously during January cold snaps, while AC systems pull double duty as dehumidifiers through humid summer months.
 Energy costs are climbing sharply from both directions — AEP Ohio electricity bills jumped 10–30% after PJM capacity price increases in mid-2025, and Columbia Gas natural gas rates spiked 35% to $1.071/Ccf in early 2026, with data center energy demand in the Columbus region threatening further increases.
 A new furnace ($4,456 average) or AC system ($4,884 average) paired with duct sealing and a smart thermostat can cut annual energy costs by 20–35%, with federal tax credits offsetting up to 30% of the upfront investment.

-Licensed hvac pros serving all of Franklin County and surrounding areas.
+Independent hvac providers may serve all of Franklin County and surrounding areas, subject to availability.

 (520) 783-3777